Move-In & Move-Out

 - Computer and/or tablet

-- Surge protectors - multi outlet power strip with an integral circuit breaker for fuse, 15 amps maximum, cord no longer than 10 feet, UL rating
+- Surge protectors (multi outlet power strip) with an integral circuit breaker for fuse, 15 amps maximum, cord no longer than 10 feet, bear the UL approval rating, and are plugged directly into a wall outlet.

 - First-aid kit (adhesive strip, antiseptic cream, medicine, etc.)

-- Cleaning products (dust cloth, sponge, hand-vacuum, etc.)
+- Cleaning products (dust cloth, sponge, hand-vacuum, disinfecting wipes, etc.)

-- White "tack gum" and painter's tape for hanging posters on walls
+- "Blue Tape" painter's tape for hanging posters on walls

 Apartments additionally require: